semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

     severity: ERROR
 ```

-This one would match all of the function calls in the example, returning a false positive on the `module.secure` call:
+This one matches all of the function calls in the example, returning a false positive on the `module.secure` call:

 ```yaml
 rules: